Amonkhet/Memory-Chambers/REPORT.md

 We adopt think-aloud and post-task walkthroughs during observations.
 Because our game has elements of puzzle-solving, think-aloud method can reveal players’ reasoning paths in our puzzle pattern recognition, deduction, and cross-space logic.
 Think-aloud also exposes points of confusion early by hearing player's real-time expression.
 And it requires only screen/audio recording which is low setup cost.
 With the screen/audio recording, we will further conduct post-task walkthroughs to better understand players' reasoning.
 We will also ask questions to access users' overall emotional engagement and narrative comprehension of the game.
 With these two observational methods together, we want to encourage deeper verbalization without breaking too much immersion.
 For querting technique, we use questionnaires with ten fixed questions, each question scaling from 1 to 5 (Strongly disgree, disagree, neutral, agree, strongly agree).
 We will ask the players to play the game with the tasks to find the exit of the first room space; and to move the buildings in the second room space.

-**Participants**: Our target audience is aged between 18 to 30 (catered for students and young people) who enjoy narrative-driven puzzle/adventure games, atmospheric story experiences, and exploration.
+**Participants**: Our target audience is mainly university students who enjoy narrative-driven puzzle/adventure games, atmospheric story experiences, and exploration.
 We also include some causal players who play games less often, but enjoy aesthetics/emotion.
-To ensure the representativeness, we aim to balance between age (approx 70% university students, approx 30% working adults); gender (males/females); platform familiarity (at least 50% have experience on Unity.)
+To ensure the representativeness, we aim to balance game familiarity (70% who play games often, 30% otherwise) and gender (males/females).

 **Stratified quota sampling**:
 - Puzzle-enthusiasts: 4 (33%)